Darwin, Minnesota

 Darwin is a city in Meeker County, Minnesota, United States.
-The population was 350 at the 2010 census.
+The population was 348 at the 2020 census.

 It is one of several places claiming to be home of the largest ball of twine in the world.

 History

-Darwin was platted in 1869, and named for E. Darwin Litchfield, a major stockholder of the Saint Paul and Pacific Railroad, not Charles Darwin nor Darwin, Northern Territory, Australia.
+Darwin was platted in 1869 and named for E. Darwin Litchfield, a major stockholder of the Saint Paul and Pacific Railroad.
 A post office has been in operation at Darwin since 1869.